doug144/half-assers-league-page/README.md

     - To add the variables for production, go to your project settings and add the corresponding keys (using the same names as above) to the environment variables section
     - For more detailed instructions, follow the [Training Wheels blog instructions](https://github.com/nmelhado/league-page/blob/master/TRAINING_WHEELS.md#iii-add-a-blog)
     - Finally, set `enableBlog` to true in `src/lib/utils/leagueInfo.js`
-- Customize your league constitution `/src/routes/constitution/index.svelte` (remember to adjust the table of contents accordingly)
+- Customize your league bylaws `/src/routes/bylaws/index.svelte` (remember to adjust the table of contents accordingly)
 -----------
 ## For local developing [npm](https://docs.npmjs.com/getting-started/what-is-npm):